Plan to delay or block Westland dairy cooperative sale over exit millions owed to farmers

-Farmer-shareholders who say they are owed millions of dollars by the Westland dairy cooperative will ask the Overseas Investment Office to delay or block the sale of the struggling company to China if they are not repaid.
+Farmer-shareholders who say they are owed millions of dollars by the Westland dairy cooperative will ask the Overseas Investment Office to delay or block the sale of the struggling company to China until they're repaid.

 Westland's farmer-owners are to vote on Thursday whether to accept an offer from China's state-owned Yili dairy giant for the 75 year old cooperative.
 The deal is partly conditional on OIO approval.